Fish on a Fence at the Rec Center

-The Temple Terrace Arts Council invites the public to view its second installation of Fish on a Fence, a public art project now on display outside the tennis courts, on left side of the entrance to The Family Recreation Complex, 6610 Whiteway Drive, Temple Terrace, 33617.
+The Temple Terrace Arts Council invited the public to view its second installation of Fish on a Fence, a public art project now on display outside the tennis courts, on left side of the entrance to The Family Recreation Complex, 6610 Whiteway Drive, Temple Terrace, 33617.

 The sixty-seven fish, crafted from exterior grade plywood slathered with two coats of primer, were beautified with colorful exterior latex paint by sixty local artists and art lovers in October 2016.
 After receiving a coat of UV protective varnish, the fish were given a permanent home on the fence outside the city’s Leisure Services headquarters where they can be enjoyed, free of charge, by everyone.